xavierchia/xavierchia.github.io/_posts/2020-09-24-make-levels.md

 ---

-One of the first books I read on bootstrapping is MAKE by Pieter Levels.
+One of the first books I read on bootstrapping is [MAKE by Pieter Levels](https://makebook.io/).
 Pieter promises to share the techniques that allowed him to build two highly successful products ([Nomad List](https://nomadlist.com/) and [RemoteOK](https://remoteok.io/)) that bring in more than $80.000 each month.
 In addition to sharing actionable advice he wants to encourage others to try the bootstrapped way of building businesses.
+In his words:

-In his words, "I want to make bootstrapping great (again) #MBGA".
+>"I want to make bootstrapping great (again) #MBGA".

 Before we dive into any details let me say this: I was ultimately a bit disappointed by the book.
 Even though I'm a beginner I felt there weren't many new ideas discussed in the book and some of the most important parts seemed to be missing.
 Overall, I would rate it at a 6/10.